-- • - Students may receive financial aid for 150% of the published length of the program of study. - Graduate students who have attempted 150% of the published required hours of their program of study will be placed on financial aid suspension, even if they have remaining credits to earn toward their degree program. - Transfer hours are added to the total hours attempted at Converse to assess the length of eligibility. - A student may repeat a course, but repetitions will count toward the length of eligibility. - A student who completes the academic requirements for a program but does not yet have the degree is not eligible for additional financial aid funds for that program. - Once the maximum number of hours is attempted, a student is placed on financial aid suspension.

-To reestablish eligibility, a student must have an approved appeal and be placed on financial aid probation.
+- Students may receive financial aid for 150% of the published length of the program of study. - Graduate students who have attempted 150% of the published required hours of their program of study will be placed on financial aid suspension. - Transfer hours are added to the total hours attempted at Converse to assess the length of eligibility. - A student may repeat a course, but repetitions will count toward the length of eligibility. - A student who completes the academic requirements for a program but does not yet have the degree is not eligible for additional financial aid funds for that program. - Once the maximum number of hours is attempted, a student is placed on financial aid suspension. - To reestablish eligibility, a student must have an approved appeal and be placed on financial aid probation.
 (See Appeals below.)